KinaKnowledge/juno-lang/README.md

 true
 ```

-So arrays are considered objects, but objects are not arrays.
+So arrays are considered objects, but objects are not necessarily arrays.
 What about functions?
 The `is_object?` is a predicate function, let's test it:

 ```
 [user] λ-> (is_object? is_object?)